patriciclobo/ninja-authentication/README.md

 Check the JavaDoc for a detailed explanation of the methods.

-You can set the name for the authentication cookie with the following option in your application.conf

-	auth.cookie.name=mycookiename

 *Checking Authentication*

 If you want to check if a user is logged in your template, you can use the following check